ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 Hence, when specifying a protocol to communicate information about service contact instance affinity, the protocol should support flexible mechanisms for identifying flows.
 Or, from a more general perspective, there should be a mechanism to specify and identify the set of packets that are subject to a service contact instance affinity.

 More importantly, the means for identifying a flow for ensuring instance affinity should be application-independent to avoid the need for service-specific instance affinity methods.
 However, service contact instance affinity information may be configurable on a per-service basis.
-For each service, the information can include the flow/packets identification type and means, affinity timeout value, etc.
+For each service, the information can include the flow or packets identification type and means, affinity timeout value, etc.

 This document does not define any mechanism for defining or enforcing service contact instance affinity.